tidev/hyperloop-examples/README.md

 ### Android

 You can download the [Android Programming Guide](http://docs.appcelerator.com/platform/latest/#!/guide/Android_Hyperloop_Programming_Guide) for information on running this demo application for Android and learning how to use Hyperloop in your own project.
-To use the `build.gradle`, run `gradle getDeps` from Terminal and it will install the example dependency (Volley) to `app/platform`.
-Note: We ship the volley-1.1.0.aar with this project already, so developer do not need to run Gradle manually.
-In the future, Gradle will be handled from Hyperloop directly, like CocoaPods on iOS!

 ### Windows